RaphaelCouronne/Benchmark_RF-LR_OpenML/README.md

 	2. Partial dependance plot simulation
 Computation of simple examples for partial dependance.
 	3. Computation of the difference in partial dependance Computation of the difference in partial dependance between RF and LR for all the 278 datasets we considered for this study.
-Comptation may be very time expensive.
+Computation may be very time expensive.